cwuensch/MovieCutter/Readme_en.txt

 For manual installation, just copy the file "MovieCutter.tap" via USB or FTP into the directory "/Program Files" on the Toppy.

 In addition, the following (optional) features can be installed:
+- For stripping and copying segemts:	Copy the programm "RecStrip" v0.8 (or higher) into the directory "/ProgramFiles". (recommended!)
 - For file system check (!):		Copy the program "jfs_fsck" (specially modified version 1.1.15-TF) into the directory "/ProgramFiles". (highly recommended!)
 - Cleanup orphaned .cut-Files:		Copy the file "DeleteCuts.sh" to folder "/ProgramFiles/Settings/MovieCutter".
 - Multilanguage support:		Copy The language file "MovieCutter.lng" to folder "/ProgramFiles/Settings/MovieCutter".
 - Support additional devices:		Should your Toppy not be natively supported, then please install the "FirmwareTMS.dat" by FireBird.

 Starting / Stopping
 ===================